Bedford TL: History and use

 The chassis was as for the TK, with some minor alterations at the front to accommodate the new flat-floor cab.
 The front suspension, now taper leaf sprung, was also new.
 The TL was designed mainly for short hauls, but comfort was a bigger priority than for the TK.
 While an ample number of combinations were available, power outputs were higher than for the TK.
 From launch, the TL was powered by petrol and diesel engines.
 The six-cylinder petrol power units were the 214P 3.5-litre and the 300P 4.9-litre.
 The diesel units were the updated versions of the TK's 3.6-litre four-cylinder 220D and the 5.4-litre six-cylinder 330D, with the option for heavier models of the 8.2-litre Blue Series.
 Power outputs are 83 or 114 hp for the petrols, while the diesels offer 65 or 98 hp for the 220D and the 330D.
 The Blue Series offered either 128 or 151 hp depending on the model.

 By 1984 the engine power was slightly increased with the adoption of turbocharging and the engines were reclassified and now called Red Series.
 The 3.6-litre 220D was now called the 70TD and the 5.4-litre 330D became the 105TD - the new names signified maximum power outputs.
 The 8.2-litre Blue Series engines continued in two version; the 130TD and the higher rated 175TD.
-With the truck's discontinuation in 1986, it was replaced by a re-badged Isuzu Forward that was re-badged under the Bedford brand, although it was mostly available to export markets only.

-When AWD re-launched the TL in 1988, it was equipped with two 6-cylinder engines; initially as the 17-18 model with a Perkins Phaser 180 bhp unit, and from 1990 with the 17-27 with a Cummins 8.3-litre producing 269 bhp.
+When AWD re-launched the TL in 1988, it was equipped with two 6-cylinder engines; initially as the 17-18 model with a Perkins Phaser 180 bhp unit, and from 1990 with the 17–27 with a Cummins C Series 8.3-litre producing 269 bhp.